earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral02-multi-band-landsat-data-R.md

 we plot the red band, larger numbers (towards 255) represent pixels with more red in them (a strong red reflection).
 Smaller numbers (towards 0) represent pixels with less red in them (less red was reflected).
-To plot an RGB image, we mix red + green + blue values into one single color to create a full color image - similar to the color image a digital camera creates.
+To plot an RGB image, we mix red + green + blue values, using the ratio of each.
+The ratio of each color is determined by how much light was recorded (the reflectance value) in each band.
+This mixture creates one single color than inturn makes up the full color image - similar to the color image your camera phone creates.

 ### Import A Specific Band
 We can use the `raster()` function to import specific bands in our raster object